oracle-devrel/kubeflow-oke/README.md

 ## Recommendation

-If you provision an OKE cluster manually or deploy with your own terraform, you need to disable in transit volumes and apply the cloud init script.
+If you provision an OKE cluster manually or deploy with your own terraform, you need to disable se in-transit encryption and apply the cloud init script to enable Istio.

 This section describes how to: